abhinavnatarajan/abhinavnatarajan-site/content/authors/abhinav/_index.md

 highlight_name: true
 ---

-I’m an incoming doctoral student in mathematics at the University of Oxford and a member of Merton College, and I will be advised by [Heather Harrington](https://www.maths.ox.ac.uk/people/heather.harrington) and [Ulrike Tillmann](https://people.maths.ox.ac.uk/tillmann/).
+I’m an incoming doctoral student in mathematics at the University of Oxford, where I will be working on problems in applied topology, geometry, and algebra under the supervision of [Heather Harrington](https://www.maths.ox.ac.uk/people/heather.harrington) and [Ulrike Tillmann](https://people.maths.ox.ac.uk/tillmann/).
+I was previously a research assistant working on Bayesian high-dimensional clustering under the supervision of [Maria De Iorio](https://mariadeiorio.com) at the [National University of Singapore](https://nus.edu.sg).

-{{< icon name="download" pack="fas" >}} Download my [CV](https://www.dropbox.com/s/c4zlfy0wc8gvmb2/CV_Abhinav_Natarajan.pdf?dl=0).
+{{< icon name="download" pack="fas" >}} Here is my [CV](https://www.dropbox.com/s/c4zlfy0wc8gvmb2/CV_Abhinav_Natarajan.pdf?dl=0).

+When I'm not doing math, I spend time doing things related to music or fitness (XOR, at least thus far).